getcarina/getcarina.com/_tutorials/2016-02-03-nginx-with-lets-encrypt.md

 ### Prerequisites

-Before you begin, you need to be able to [create and connect to a Carina cluster.]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/) You need at least one segment with ports 80 and 443 available.
+Before you begin, you need to be able to [create and connect to a Carina cluster.]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/) You need at least one node with ports 80 and 443 available.

 You also need to own a domain name and know how to create DNS records.
 Consult with your domain registrar for documentation on how to do this.